HackRank/Glitch-Effect/README.md

 -----
 Unpack the files into a directory and run bitcoin.exe.

-The software automatically finds othe
+The software automatically finds other nod